 Be aware that some advisers will only be able to advise you on the products they offer.
 Whereas a suitably qualified IFA or specialist mortgage broker will be able to compare equity release plans from a range of providers, not just individual companies, giving you a much broader view of what's available and what products may be best suited to you.

-It’s also important to choose a lender who is a member of the Equity Release Council, so you are protected by their rules and safeguards.
-So avoid equity release companies who don’t have their seal of approval.
+It’s also important to choose a lender who's a member of the Equity Release Council to ensure you're protected by their safeguards and rules.
+So, avoid equity release companies who don’t have their seal of approval.

 To help you understand more about equity release and answer any questions you may have, we work in association with Age Partnership.
 They offer free initial advice with no obligation and have agreed exclusive plans with leading lenders you may not be able to get elsewhere.
 Alternatively you can find details of other specialist brokers, IFAs and providers on the Equity Release Council’s website.